talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         //api_key_v1.setApiKeyPrefix("Token");

         IntegrationApi apiInstance = new IntegrationApi(defaultClient);
-        Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
+        Long loyaltyProgramId = 56L; // Long | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
         String loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.
         OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
 You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
         List<String> subledgerId = Arrays.asList(); // List<String> | Filter results by one or more subledger IDs.
 Must be exact match.